Website The Bay School of SF

 - Enjoys working with and inspiring high-school learners in all areas of school life.

 - The Bay School campus has three separate buildings that are across the street from each other.
 Classrooms and offices are spread throughout all three buildings and teachers may be asked to move among these spaces during the day.
-Science classes are typically taught in our central building.

 - Teacher offices are shared spaces, typically with three other teachers.
 Teachers are assigned office spaces to intentionally mix disciplines of the inhabitants.